 |You don’t pay extra for gas and mileage||✓||X|

-Plus you won’t have to stress about unexpected costs, like gas, because with PODS you don’t have to drive.
+Plus, you won’t have to stress about unexpected costs, like gas, because with PODS, you don’t have to drive.
 That’s, like, a million hours of stressful driving in a big box truck that you just dodged.

 |Want to turn your cross-country relocation into a fun road trip?
 Having your stuff shipped in a moving container instead of hauling a truck opens up all kinds of possibilities.
 Get tips from someone who did it twice.|